hexagontk/hexagon/contributing.md

 [Bintray]: https://bintray.com

 ## Contribute

-* Make sure you read the project [Quick Start] guide to know the project structure before picking a task.

 * New features should be discussed within an issue in the issue tracker before actual coding.